-Lisbon, the Portuguese capital is called the city of the 7 hills and is known for its amazing light.
-It has been named one of the top five sunniest cities on the continent.
-Bathed by the River Tagus, the city is a rapidly developing place with a Mediterranean climate, striking architecture and incredible food.
+Lisbon, the Portuguese capital, is called the seven hills' city and is known for its incredible light.
+It has been named one of the top five sunniest cities on the continent, bathed by the Tagus river, striking architecture, and delicious food.
 Lisbon is home to many of the country's most splendid buildings and landmarks.
-Steep hills, yellow trams and blue-and-white tiles will catch your eyes instantaneously.
-The streets breathe history and every corner has something fascinating to tell.
+Steep hills, yellow trams, and blue-and-white tiles will catch your eyes instantaneously.
+The streets breathe history, and every corner has something fascinating to tell.
 The Jeronimos Monastery, the 14th-century St. George's Castle are examples you cannot miss.
-You must climb up to viewing points called miradouros and terraces with amazing panoramic views.
-Europe's biggest aquarium is worth a visit due its perfect picture of ocean wildlife.
-You'll leave Lisbon with unforgettable memories if you visit a typical Fado house and feel the sadness and nostalgia that this type of music brings.
-The musical genre has been registered on the UNESCO's World's Intangible Cultural Heritage list.
-Many European capitals can envy Lisbon its vibrant nightlife.
+You can climb up to viewing points called "miradouros" and terraces with amazing panoramic views.
+Europe's largest aquarium is worth a visit due to its perfect picture of ocean wildlife.
+You'll leave Lisbon with unforgettable memories if you visit a typical Fado house and feel the nostalgia that this type of music brings.
+This musical genre is registered on the UNESCO's World's Intangible Cultural Heritage list.
+Many European capitals can envy Lisbon for its vibrant nightlife.
 Bairro Alto is the spot to go.
-Portugal is renowned for its pastry and Lisbon for the sweet, soft eggy confection known as Pastéis de Nata that can be found at every corner.
+Portugal is renowned for its pastry and Lisbon for the sweet, soft eggy confection known as Pastéis de Nata.

 To the west of Lisbon lies the mysterious Sintra, a verdant cultural landscape declared by UNESCO as a World Heritage site with its mystical forests crowned with castles, palaces, and grand mansions.
-Taking a ride on a horse-pulled carriage and gazing at the marvelous manor-houses as one heads to Pena Palace, is the perfect experience that epitomizes this magical place.
-It has a vast and endless variety of exotic trees, subtropical plants, and shrubs imported in the 19th Century.
+Taking a ride on a horse-pulled carriage and gazing at the marvelous manor-houses as one heads to Pena Palace is the perfect experience that epitomizes this magical place.
+It has an endless variety of exotic trees, subtropical plants, and shrubs imported in the 19th Century.
 Besides, it offers spectacular views across the coastline.
-The beaches of the Sintra/Colares region, including Praia da Adraga, on Sintra´s coastline, are visited by many locals where, scattered across the sand, there are several characteristic rocks that give it its own personality, combining the the mountains with the beach landscape.
+The beaches of the Sintra/Colares region, including Praia da Adraga, on Sintra's coastline, are visited by many locals, scattered across the sand.
+Several characteristic rocks give it its personality, combining the mountains with the beach landscape.